open-mmlab/mmdetection/docs/useful_tools.md

 curl http://127.0.0.1:8080/predictions/${MODEL_NAME} -T 3dogs.jpg
 ```

-You should obtain a respose similar to:
+You should obtain a response similar to:

 ```json
 [